OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 * hashcat - https://hashcat.net/hashcat/
 * hashID - https://pypi.python.org/pypi/hashID

 ### Testing for Usage of ECB Mode

 #### Overview

--- TODO: write Introduction --
+As the name implies, block-based encryption is performed upon discrete input blocks, e.g., 128 bit blocks when using AES.
+If the plain-text is larger than the block-size, it is internally split up into blocks of the given input size and encryption is performed upon each block.
+The so called block mode defines, if the result of one encrypted block has any impact upon subsequently encrypted blocks.

-ECB (Electronic Codebook) encryption mode should not be used, as it is basically a raw cipher.
-A message is divided into blocks of fixed size and each block is encrypted separately<sup>[6]</sup>.
+The ECB (Electronic Codebook) encryption mode should not be used, as it is basically divides the input into blocks of fixed size and each block is encrypted separately<sup>[6]</sup>.
+For example, if an image is encrypted utilizing the ECB block mode, then the input image is split up into multiple smaller blocks.
+Each block might represent a small area of the original image.
+Each of which is encrypted using the same secret input key.
+If input blocks are similar, e.g., each input block is just a white background, the resulting encrypted output block will also be the same.
+While each block of the resulting encrypted image is encrypted, the overall structure of the image will still be recognizable within the resulting encrypted image.

 ![Electronic Codebook (ECB mode encryption)](Images/Chapters/0x07c/ECB.png)

-The problem with this encryption method is that any resident properties of the plaintext might well show up in the cipher text, just possibly not as clearly.
-That's what blocks and key schedules are supposed to protect against, but analyzing the patterns you may be able to deduce properties that you otherwise thought were hidden.

 ![Difference of encryption modes](Images/Chapters/0x07c/EncryptionMode.png)